 The Great Lakes also have many different trout species.
 And in these large bodies of water, they can get very big.

 In this article, we’ll focus on trout in streams, rivers and smaller lakes.

 Trout are more likely to be found in wooded areas with a large abundance of insects.
 It’s these insects that will provide much of the food that these trout eat in their early years.

 In the Springtime when insects hatch, trout can be found gorging themselves.

 Trout also eat smaller fish such as minnows.
 Once they get really big though, you may find that they concentrate on larger prey.
 They’ll even feed on small crustaceans such as small crayfish.

 Gear For Catching Trout

-To start, you’re probably going to be fishing small streams and rivers for average sized trout.
-So, you’ll probably want to start with a spinning setup.
+To start, if you’re going to be fishing small streams and rivers for average sized trout, you’ll probably want to start with a spinning setup.